A forthcoming book on modern macroeconomics.

 by George Alogoskoufis

 Macroeconomics focuses on the analysis of economies in the aggregate.
-This book is addressed to students of economics, as well as trained economists, who wish to deepen and broaden their knowledge of macroeconomics.
-It presents the main theories of economic growth and aggregate fluctuations, through a sequence of dynamic general equilibrium models, which are based on inter-temporal optimization on the part of economic agents, such as households, firms and the government.
+This book presents the main macroeconomic theories of economic growth and aggregate fluctuations.
+It analyzes these theories through a sequence of dynamic general equilibrium models, which are based on intertemporal optimization on the part of economic agents, such as households, firms and the government.
+It also discusses the role of monetary and fiscal policy in the context of such models.